pawel-ta/graphics3D/README.md

 ## Description
-A simple WebGL based game created using three.js library Fly towards the horizon and avoid asteroids
+A simple WebGL based game created using three.js library
+\
+Fly towards the horizon and avoid asteroids!

 ## How to run
 http://asteroidgame.cba.pl